-- Additional CBP and USDA Resources With \$2 billion invested in port improvements, Port Miami is expected to double cargo in the next 5-10 years.
-Along with the increase in cargo, a new intermodal yard will create the need for additional inspectors and inspection stations.
-In 2018, Port Miami will increase cruise passenger traffic from 5.3 to 6 million passengers, and continue to increase our cargo numbers currently over 1 million TEUs (Twenty-Foot Equivalent Unit), requiring additional CBP agents to safely and efficiently process these additional embarkations, debarkations and cargo.
-Without the addition of resources, container shipments may be delayed; causing the region to lose millions in revenue and cruise debarkations similarly may be delayed, causing issues for incoming passengers.
-Port Miami SUPPORTS additional resources for CBP and USDA in order to accommodate the increased cargo and cruise passengers. - Donor and Energy Transfer Port Program ADVOCATE for \$50 million in the FY 2019 Energy and Water development appropriations bill for the Donor and Energy Transfer Ports Program.
-PortMiami, one of the nation's six donor ports, receives only a nominal amount of Harbor Maintenance Tax funds because our harbor requires little, if any annual maintenance dredging.
-As a donor Port, PortMiami receives funds back, on an annual basis, to be used for Expanded Uses.
-These donor port funds are dependent upon annual appropriations being provided to the Donor and Energy Transfer Port Program. - LOCAL ENFORCEMENT AUTHORITY OF UNAUTHORIZED DRONES ADVOCATE for the amending of H.R.
+PortMiami receives only a nominal amount of Harbor Maintenance Tax funds because our harbor requires little, if any annual maintenance dredging.
+The Miami Harbor has no contaminated sediments and the need for berth dredging is nominal due to the low levels of silting in the Harbor.
+Currently, there is an industry (AAPA) proposal to make the D&E program permanent and expand the amount of funds available.
+This industry proposal will be considered in the context of the anticipated 2020 WRDA legislation.

+• LOCAL ENFORCEMENT AUTHORITY OF UNAUTHORIZED DRONES - ADVOCATE for the amending of H.R.
 302, the Federal Aviation Administration (FAA) Reauthorization Act of 2018.
 Currently, federal, state, and local agencies are prohibited from engaging with drones to prevent criminal or accidental incidents from happening.
 Under Title 18 of the United States Code, it is illegal to willfully damage or destroy an aircraft, and drones are considered as such.
 Title 18 also prevents law enforcement from using tailored jamming or protocol manipulation to interdict drones because it is considered intruding on a "protected computer."
 The National Defense Authorization Act for Fiscal Years 2017 and 2018 provided the Department of Defense with relief from Title 18 restrictions in order to protect certain military installations and assets however local and state law enforcement did not receive the same relief.